-The figure also shows that the break-even rate of return in the sustainable case is around 2.75% (2.4% without annuity costs).
-This is the rate of return where both the government and society are indifferent to the introduction of a second pillar.
+The figure also shows that the break-even rate of return in the sustainable case is around 2.7% (2.4% without annuity costs).
+This is the rate of return where (after 2060) both the government and society are indifferent to the introduction of a second pillar.
 Below this rate of return, government gains nothing, but pensioners fare worse by introducing the second pillar.
+Excluding early retirement, the break-even returns in the sustainable case would drop to 2.2%.

-The break-even return in gross terms for the sustainable case is 1.5 percentage points higher than our assumption for the real wage growth rate: clearly a very undemanding benchmark in the light of the discussion in Rocha and Vittas (2002).
+The break-even return in gross terms for the sustainable case is less than 1 percentage point higher than our assumption for the real wage growth rate: clearly a very undemanding benchmark in the light of the discussion in ROCHA AND VITTAS (2002).